Isik-lab/ubiquitous-vis/README.md

 The minimum required outputs of second level analyses for plotting are in this repository under ``` /analysis/SecondLevelGroup ``` and ``` /analysis/SecondLevelIndividual ```.
 Additional interim output files can be downloaded from OSF.

 ### running code
 See the sbatch scripts in ``` /scripts ``` to run the first level analyses.
+The joint encoding model took about 3 hours on a a100 gpu per subject when saving fitted weights.

 The second level analyses can be run in ``` /scripts/SecondLevel Analyses.ipynb ```.
+To run these you will need to download some data from OSF.
+The notebook contains details on which data to download for your specific needs!

-Plotting code is in ``` /scripts/Plot Figures.ipynb ```.
+Plotting code for all main and supplemental figures is in ``` /scripts/Plot Figures.ipynb ```.
+This can be run if you clone this repository.

-All precomputed second level outputs and subfigures are available on OSF.
-The outputs in this repository are sufficient to plot all figures.
-To do this, just run Setup and then Main Figures and Supplemental Figures.
 All figures are created in ``` /figures ```.

-If desired, the second level analyses can be run from scratch in the notebook by setting ``` generate_subfigures = True ``` and ``` load = False ``` in the Setup portion.
-However, in order for these to run, you must download the first and second level outputs (see data above).
-The easiest way to do this is to replace the ``` analysis ``` directory with the downloaded version from OSF.